facelessuser/backrefs/docs/src/markdown/index.md

 ### Special Syntax Exceptions

-General Category, Script, Blocks, and Binary all can be specified by their value alone: `\p{value}`, but they will be evaluated in the following order to resolve name conflicts as some the same value that is used in Script may be used in Blocks etc.
+General Category, Script Extensions, Blocks, and Binary all can be specified by their value alone: `\p{value}`, but they will be evaluated in the following order to resolve name conflicts as some the same value that is used in Script may be used in Blocks etc.

 1. General Category
-2. Script (with Script Extensions on Python 3+)
+2. Script Extensions
 3. Blocks
 4. Binary

-Script and Binary properties can also be defined in the format `IsValue`.
+Script Extensions and Binary properties can also be defined in the format `IsValue`.
 For instance, if we wanted to match characters in the `Latin` script, we could use the syntax `\p{IsLatin}`, which would be the same as `\p{Latin}` or `\p{scx: Latin}`.
 For Binary properties, `\p{IsAlphabetic}` is the same as `\p{Alphabetic: Y}` or `\p{Alphabetic}`.

 Block properties have a similar short form as Script and Binary properties.
 For Blocks you can use `InValue` to specify